arcmorales/hooq/readme.md

 A recommendation would be to set-up a local email server similar to (temp-mail) for testing purposes.

+## Task no. 4 (Adding password as part of signup flow)
+The test could be found on the `passwordField` branch.
+Given that the actual HTML for email sign-up does not contain any password fields, the selectors used in the test were dummies and were assumed.
+Therefore, this part of the test is expected to fail when automation is running.

+`Master` branch however, is kept pristine for Task no. 3 (positive test of the email sign-up flow)

 ## Demo

 ![alt text](https://github.com/arcmorales/hooq/blob/master/img/hooq.gif "Hooq")